psimaker/LOOGI-Prompt-Supercharger/README.md

 ## License

-This project is licensed under the [Apache License 2.0](./LICENSE).icense](./LICENSE).
-It is free for personal, educational, and non-commercial use.
-For commercial licensing, please contact the repository owner.
+This project is licensed under the [Apache License 2.0](./LICENSE).